 }

-Two transport options: stdio (default) and Streamable HTTP (set HTTP_STREAMABLE_SERVER=true, runs on localhost:3000/v2/mcp).
+Three transport options: stdio (default), Streamable HTTP (set HTTP_STREAMABLE_SERVER=true, runs on localhost:3000/v2/mcp), and SSE (Server-Sent Events, added April 2026) for streaming connections to a locally-running Firecrawl MCP server.
 Docker is also available.

 You need a Firecrawl API key.
 The free tier gives 500 one-time credits — enough to try it, not enough to use it.